 Other findings from the study noted that around 28% of gym users could be considered to have ‘all the gear, but no idea’ when it comes to properly and safely working out; more than a third of gym users openly wonder why they bother to keep fit if they are aching and feeling worse after their exercise; and as many as 40% even believed that they would never achieve the perfect body in time for their holiday, thus negating the purpose of their sessions in the gym.

-If you have suffered an injury at the gym, Mackrell and Thomas could help you to claim the compensation that you deserve.
+If you have suffered an injury at the gym or a sports-related injury, Mackrell and Thomas could help you to claim the compensation that you deserve.
 Our team of expert personal injury advisors are here to offer confidential, no-obligation advice.
 Visit our personal injury page to learn more information.